 - Summer Undergraduate Research Experience at Simmons: Summer Undergraduate Research Experience at Simmons (SURPASs) is a paid, intensive summer research experience for undergraduates and faculty mentors across disciplines.
 Accepted students receive a $3,000 stipend, a supplemented budget of $1,000 for materials and supplies, residential campus housing during the summer intensive, and Simmons meal points.
 SURPASs faculty mentors receive a stipend of $2,000 and Simmons meal points for the duration of the summer intensive.
 The application cycle for the following summer opens in September and closes in late February.
 Open to rising sophomores, juniors, and seniors.

-- Undergraduate Faculty-Student Collaborative Fellowship: The Undergraduate Faculty-Student Collaborative (UGFSC) Fellowship at Simmons is a competitive small grant program that supports faculty research and provides funding to undergraduate students assisting faculty in their research.
-Open to all students; requires the nomination of a UGFSC faculty recipient.
+- Faculty-Student Collaborative Fellowship: The Faculty-Student Collaborative Fellowship at Simmons is a competitive small grant program that supports faculty research and provides funding to undergraduate students assisting faculty in their research.
+Applications must be submitted by a full-time faculty member at Simmons.